-Traditional Japanese performance arts, such as Kabuki and Japanese Dance that require studio training are not permitted under this scholarship.
-You would be able to study kabuki, etc., but not participate in a program that was designed to train performers.
+The MEXT Scholarship does not permit study of traditional Japanese performance arts, such as Kabuki and Japanese Dance, that require studio training.
+You could study kabuki, etc., from the perspective of literature or history, but not take part in a program to train performers.

 Additional Requirements for Medical Degrees

-Medical, Dental, and Social Welfare degrees typically require clinical training, but students will not be able to participate in such training until obtaining the required licenses from the Ministry of Health, Labor, and Welfare.
-These licenses must, of course, be obtained via testing in Japanese, so unless you are already highly fluent in Japanese, these degrees are essentially going to be impossible.
+Medical, Dental, and Social Welfare degrees typically require clinical training, but students cannot take part in such training until obtaining the required licenses from the Ministry of Health, Labor, and Welfare.
+These licenses must, of course, be obtained via testing in Japanese, so unless you are already highly fluent in Japanese, any degree that requires clinical training is essentially going to be impossible.

 CEFR B2 Equivalency Table

 Here are the scores that MEXT has determined to be equivalent to the CEFR B2:

 - Cambridge English (Preliminary, First, Advanced, Proficiency): 160 or higher